Lockheed Martin Corp.

 Defense budget austerity combines with a repeat of large classified program write-downs, compressing FCF and forcing a multiple de-rating from the current premium.

-- US defense budget faces a continuing resolution or sequestration in FY2027, delaying $5-8B in MFC procurement orders and pushing the PAC-3 MSE ramp from 2,000 to 1,200 units/year — breaking the double-digit MFC growth trajectory
+- US defense budget faces a continuing resolution or sequestration in FY2027, delaying missile and air-platform procurement

-- A second large classified program write-down ($1B+ after-tax) materializes in 2026-2027 at Skunk Works or space programs, triggering a downward EPS revision and eroding investor confidence in LMT's program execution
+- A second large classified program write-down materializes in 2026-2027, triggering EPS revisions and eroding confidence in execution

 MFC growth accelerates beyond guidance as NATO commits to 3% GDP defense spending, space-based interceptor contracts are awarded, and NGAD selection goes to LMT — adding $15-20B in new long-cycle backlog.